-- Policies GP2 to GP4 relating to affordable housing. - Policy GP8 relating to the protection of amenity of residents and Policy GP9 extensions of dwellings. - Policy GP53 relating to new development in and adjacent conservation areas. - Policy RA13 and RA14 development within and at the edge of Appendix 4 settlements - Policy GP35 Design of new development proposals: this advises on the criteria for considering new development - Policies GP38 relating to the need for landscaping to be an intrinsic part of any new development - Policies GP39 and GP40 encouraging the retention of existing trees and hedgerows and planting of new trees and hedgerows - Policy GP59 offering advice for dealing with the preservation of archaeological remains - Policy GP77 providing advice on horse related development. - Policy RA2 relating to loss of open gaps and consolidation of settlements - Policy RA8 relating to development in the areas of attractive landscape and local landscape areas - Policy RA11 providing advice for conversion of buildings in the countryside - Policy GP86 and GP87 relating to provision of outdoor playing space and open space. - Policy GP91 referring to the provision of amenity areas - Policy GP92 relating to the safeguarding of allotment land - Policies GP93 and GP94 relating to the provision of community facilities - Policy GP17 referring to the retention and continued use of existing employment sites - Policy GP32 encouraging the retention and continued use of buildings used as shops, public houses and post offices - Policy GP69 referring to hotel and motel development - Policy GP70 referring to changes of use of rural and historic buildings - Policy RA29 relating to proposals for new employment uses in the countryside - 2.4 The emerging Vale of Aylesbury Local Plan (VALP) states that Weston Turville village is not required to take any additional housing due to its proximity to the growth of Aylesbury, part of which is within the parish of Weston Turville.
-WTNP therefore does not seek to allocate any development sites as the housing need for the parish is met within the emerging VALP. - 2.5 The WTNP is required by the Neighbourhood Planning (General) Regulations 2012, to be in general conformity with National and Local Level policies.
-This includes that of the saved policies of the adopted Aylesbury Vale District Local Plan (AVDLP) and the emerging Vale of Aylesbury Local Plan (VALP).
-The WTNP is therefore not in a position to resist the wider growth of Aylesbury into the parish as this is a strategic development matter and one which falls beyond the remit of neighbourhood planning.
-A neighbourhood Plan is also required to plan positively for sustainable development and therefore to do otherwise, would mean the plan would fail to meet the basic conditions and subsequently fail at examination.
+- Policies GP2 to GP4 relating to affordable housing. - Policy GP8 relating to the protection of amenity of residents and Policy GP9 extensions of dwellings. - Policy GP53 relating to new development in and adjacent conservation areas. - Policy RA13 and RA14 development within and at the edge of Appendix 4 settlements - Policy GP35 Design of new development proposals: This advises on the criteria for considering new development - Policies GP38 relating to the need for landscaping to be an intrinsic part of any new development - Policies GP39 and GP40 encouraging the retention of existing trees and hedgerows and planting of new trees and hedgerows - Policy GP59 offering advice for dealing with the preservation of archaeological remains - Policy GP77 providing advice on horse related development. - Policy RA2 relating to loss of open gaps and consolidation of settlements - Policy RA8 relating to development in the areas of attractive landscape and local landscape areas - Policy RA11 providing advice for conversion of buildings in the countryside - Policy GP86 and GP87 relating to provision of outdoor playing space and open space. - Policy GP91 referring to the provision of amenity areas - · Policy GP92 relating to the safeguarding of allotment land - Policies GP93 and GP94 relating to the provision of community facilities - Policy GP17 referring to the retention and continued use of existing employment sites - Policy GP32 encouraging the retention and continued use of buildings used as shops, public houses and post offices - Policy GP69 referring to hotel and motel development - Policy GP70 referring to changes of use of rural and historic buildings - Policy RA29 relating to proposals for new employment uses in the countryside - 2.4 The emerging Vale of Aylesbury Local Plan (VALP) states that Weston Turville village is not required to take any additional housing due to its proximity to the growth of Aylesbury, part of which is within the parish of Weston Turville.
+WTNP therefore does not seek to allocate any development sites as the housing need for the parish is met within the emerging VALP. - 2.5 The WTNP is not in a position to resist the growth of Aylesbury into the parish as it would not pass examination by Aylesbury Vale District Council and the Planning Inspectorate.

-&lt;sup>1 www.dropbox.com/s/a9s583wa8kux8qd/WT%20NP%20Policy%20Review.pdf?dl=0
+1 www.dropbox.com/s/a9s583wa8kux8qd/WT%20NP%20Policy%20Review.pdf?dl=0